What does the Richardson post seek to promote more than anything else?

 Total freedom can only be obtained through the enslavement and coercion of those around you.
 Are we in favour of that situation?
 Of course not.
 We are against coercion.
 And yet, without coercion, we cannot have law and order and without law and order, we cannot have justice.

-So to have total freedom to do as we please, or a total lack of coercion to compel people to act with civility and kindness would be a bad thing because it would lead to anarchy, which inevitably leads into tyranny.
+So to have total freedom to do as we please, or a total lack of a coercive power (read government) to compel people to act with civility, and kindness would be a bad thing because it would lead to anarchy, which inevitably leads into tyranny.

 Tyranny destroys freedom and relies on extreme coercion.

-The Richardson Post accepts this as self-evident and therefore, we seek to promote the maximum freedom possible and the minimum coercion possible.
+The Richardson Post accepts this as self-evident and therefore, we seek to promote the maximum freedom possible with the minimum coercion possible.

 How can we achieve this lofty goal?
 Through truth, is the short answer.
 We must seek the most truth, because without it, we will have a reality based on lies – and a reality based on lies, to borrow a metaphor, is like a house built on sand.